Happy-Tuesday/bindirpatch/README.md

  * Multiprocessing is not supported for the the `patch` command, only for `diff`.
  * Only works on Windows for now

-## Dependencies
-You need the [Windows version of bsdiff and bspatch](http://sites.inka.de/tesla/download/bsdiff4.3-win32.zip).
-You also need the [command-line version of 7zip](http://www.7-zip.org/a/7z1507-extra.7z).
-You may need to adjust the paths to the executables in the script.

 # deploy